ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
+- [ ] Determine if mass matrix is computed or not
 - [ ] Move updateFRFPos to Mesh instead of Problem!
 - [ ] 1 main loop
   - [ ] Inner assembly routines to routines